 Depending on the scenario, a photo usage licensing agreement might be very simple or it can contain elaborate terms and restrictions.

 Here are some of the specific terms and descriptions that should be included in the agreement:

 - The parties: In any legal contract, the parties involved should be clearly stated.
 Legal names or the legal name of the company should be used.
-The licensee (person purchasing the rights) and the licensor (person selling the rights) should be defined.
+The licensee (the person purchasing the rights) and the licensor (the person selling the rights) should be defined.